Paul A. Quaranto, JR., MBA, LLIF

 Director Since 2013

 Ms. Hawley holds a Bachelor of Arts from the University of Iowa and a Master of Arts from George Washington University.
-She also attended the Senior Executive Program at Harvard University’s Kennedy School of Government.
+She attended the Senior Executive Program at Harvard University’s Kennedy School of Government.
 She holds Honorary Doctorate degrees from Williams College, Babson College, Emmanuel College, Emerson College, Lesley University, and Montserrat College of Art.

 THOMAS M. JOYCE, JR., ESQ